unplatform-io/instantsearch-itemsjs-adapter/README.md

 ### ✔️ InstantSearch
 [InstantSearch Instantsearch](https://www.algolia.com/doc/api-reference/widgets/instantsearch/react/)

-The `InstantSearch` widget allows a user to let all connected comonents (or widgets) inveract with the searchState.
+The `InstantSearch` widget allows a user to let all connected comonents (or widgets) interact with the searchState.

 | Parameter |  | Explanation |
 | --- | :---: | --- |